China weighs merging its biggest brokers to take on Wall Street

 Taken together, China's 131 brokers have assets that are equal to what Goldman Sachs sits on by itself.
 They are also far from being full-service investment banks, counting on mom and pop traders across the country to contribute much of their revenue.
 The market is also fragmented, with the top five brokers capturing just about a third of the industry's revenue, according to Goldman research.

-Citic and CSC would combined have about 1 trillion yuan in assets (S$201 billion) and more than 25,000 employees.
+Citic and CSC combined have about one trillion yuan in assets (S$201 billion) and more than 25,000 employees.
 They rank No 1 and No 2 in terms of underwriting deals, and folding CSC in will add to Citic's dominance in the brokerage business.

 "Citic's and CSC Financial's strengths lie in investment banking," said Luo Zuanhui, a Shanghai-based analyst with Tianfeng Securities.
-"The two are top three players in equity, fixed income underwriting as well as M&A advisory.
-If the merger goes through it will create a dominate (sic) player in this field."
+"The two are top three players in equity, fixed income underwriting as well as M&A advisory."

-Citic Securities, CSC Financial, Citic Group, Huijin and the CSRC didn't immediately respond to requests seeking comment.
-A press officer at SASAC declined to comment.

-Driven by further market reforms on derivatives, more institutional reach into debt and equity markets, China's overall market revenue could triple to US$116 billion by 2026, according to Goldman.
+Driven by further market reforms on derivatives, more institutional reach in debt and equity markets, China's overall market revenue could triple to US$116 billion by 2026, according to Goldman.
+BLOOMBERG